YaniTirta/sftp-server-springboot/README.md

   - **Preview**
   - **Download**
 - ⬆️ Upload button for adding new files (placed outside the file grid)
-- Secure access directly to the folder using SFTP protocol at a configured port (in this example using port 2222)
+- Secure access directly to the folder using SFTP protocol at a configured port (in this example using port 2222).
+This file server feature with SFTP protocol access can be managed using available open source software or by building your own client application for this need.
-  - Use SFTP Client software to test this feature such as FileZila or WinSCP
+  - Use SFTP Client software to test this feature such as using FileZila or WinSCP
-  - Build another project as SFTP Client to manage the SFTP Server folders locally and securely.
+  - Build another project such as SFTP Client application to manage the SFTP Server folders locally and securely.
 This project can be integrated with your application as per your requirement.
+(Feel free to message me if you need further assistance regarding this feature)

 ## 🛠️ Tech Stack

 - **Backend**: Java + Spring Boot
 - **Frontend**: Thymeleaf templating engine
 - **Security**: Spring Security (basic authentication or custom login)
+- **SFTP Server Module**: Apache MINA project

 ## 📦 Getting Started